acar-o/Veltins-Dashboard/readme.md

 ## Project Description

-This project is about developing a web-based dashboard used to create all the statistics and calculations of a competition and present them with graphics.
+This project is about developing a web-based dashboard used to create all the statistics and evaluation of Veltins competition and present them with graphics.

 ## Development Environment and Libraries